-If one of your goals for this year is to study in Japan, then you’ll want to know all you can about applying for student visas for Japan.
+If one of your goals is to study in Japan, then you’ll want to know all you can about applying for student visas for Japan.
 This article will go through everything from when you actually need to start your application, to what you need to organise before you arrive.
 You can never be too prepared, especially in times of COVID-19, so read on to make sure you get it right.

 The importance of planning in advance